 Difference Between Catnip and Catmint

 Many people wonder what is the difference between catnip and catmint.
-While basically considered the same plant, sharing many of the same characteristics, there are differences between the two species.
+While basically considered the same plant that shares many of the same characteristics, there are differences between the two species.
 Catnip (Nepeta cataria) has less ornamental value in the garden than its catmint (Nepeta mussinii) counterpart.

 How to Grow Catmint